Leaves from the (Rainbow) Vine: A Queer Fanfiction Journey

 I'm trying to survive late stage capitalism, give me your clicks.

 While spending time with the Avatar the Last Airbender universe on Tik Tok, I came across one video that got me wondering about the very small Queer presence in the universe.

-The video, posted by a user called Yovodo, theorized that Mako’s childhood on the streets of Republic City—along with his Triad dealings—had repressed his sexuality and that Prince Wu is his sexual awakening.
+The video, posted by Tik Tok user Yovodo, theorized that Mako’s childhood on the streets of Republic City—along with his Triad dealings—had repressed his sexuality and that Prince Wu is his sexual awakening.

 Given that I love non-canonical relationships (especially if they are Queer) and fan-held opinions, I had to search out more non-canonical Queerness.